Building Robust & Inclusive Democracy

 3. Democracy research centers and institutes based in universities that aim to improve democracy or civil society by generating research, tools, and events for the public.

 This information will be updated as the conference develops.
-The full agenda and list of speakers will be added soon.
+See the full agenda and summit speakers

 Sign up for Updates